-(b) Ensure all SUROB refresher training, certification, and recertification dates are properly annotated in each Marines' formal record as appropriate, and MCTIMS and/or M-SHARP.
+(b) Ensure all SUROB refresher training, certification, and recertification dates for all applicable Marines are properly entered into MCTIMS.

 c.
 Coordinating Instructions

 (1) All semi-annual SUROB training will be conducted in accordance with enclosure (3).

 (2) All annual SUROB evaluations will be conducted in accordance with reference (a) and enclosure (3).